Websitedev7849/cipheritall/Readme.md

-﻿# CipherItAll
+﻿# cipheritall

-**CipherItAll** is a command-line-based C# application designed to encrypt and decrypt files of any type or extension.
+**cipheritall** is a command-line-based C# application designed to encrypt and decrypt files of any type or extension.
 The tool ensures secure file handling through unique encryption keys and an authentication mechanism for added protection.

 ---